EngBaz/Financial-Multi-Agent-Analyst/README.md

 * Docker
 * Yahoo finance
 * Serper

 ## V. Contributions

-Feel free to extend or modify the application according to your needs.
+Feel free to contribute to the development and enhancement of this financial analyst